(NOTE: This post has been updated as of October 2019.)

 Bay Ridge, the neighborhood closest to the bridge, is my go-to destination for Middle Eastern food.
 Unfortunately, most of those places are off the course, on either Fifth or Third avenues.
 (If you can tear yourself away from the race, consider heading up to Fifth around 72nd Street and ducking into Cedars Pastry – they open early, stay open late, and the ice cream is even better than the pastries.
 Better still, and harder to find: their version of the smooth, perfumed pudding known as muhallabia.)

 At the very end of Fourth Avenue, right where the runners in the Blue and Orange starts will be coming off the bridge, you have two good choices.
-One is the charming Coop (reviewed last year).
+One is the charming Coop (2019 update – CLOSED).
 The other is Pasticceria Rocco, an outpost of the venerable West Village institution, which in years past has set up a sidewalk table to serve the throngs of marathon spectators gathered outside.
 (You can also go inside, of course, for freshly-filled cannolis or, if you prefer, a full breakfast.)

 I’ll admit to adding Eddie’s because of the paucity of other recommendations between 94th and 64th streets.
 Then I actually ate there, and now I have a new favorite breakfast spot.
 It’s tiny – a counter and a handful of tables – but the big windows face directly out onto the avenue for race-day viewing, the food is way better than it needs to be in such a modest place (exhibit A: the sauteed green peppers that add a grace note to the home fries), and the owner is one of the nicest people you’ll ever meet.
 When he’s not whistling, he’s carrying on conversations with customers in English or Spanish or an easy mixture of the two, or maybe slipping a treat to a customer’s child.
 Come here if you want to talk about running, bicycling, places to visit in Mexico, or stargazing.
 You will leave well-fed and feeling like family.